 A strong brewers guild or association can be an effective voice for promoting the interests of all brewers in a given state or region.
 Whether promoting local beer or fighting for favorable laws and lower excise tax rates, the collective voice of a guild can speak louder than that of individual brewers alone.
 Guilds also provide great networking opportunities for breweries of all sizes.

-In the U.S., 46 states have some form of brewers guild or association.
+In the U.S., all 50 states have some form of brewers guild or association.
 For those states without a formal organization, this guide will walk you through some of the steps involved in starting a state guild.

 Organize a Meeting

 The first step in forming an organization is determining the level of interest among your state’s brewers.
 A successful guild requires a commitment from brewers to pull together for the common good.

 A great way to test the level of interest is to hold an organizational meeting to discuss the proposed guild.
 Hold your meeting at a central location where the greatest number of brewers from around the state can attend.

 Invite every brewer in the state.
 Chances are, there will be a core group of leaders who emerge at the meeting.
 This group may be excellent candidates to form a steering committee to take charge of initial work until a board of directors can be elected by the membership.

 Resources: Initial Start a Guild Agenda